 At the end of the tour, you’ll get a chance to taste the water from the Roman Baths.

-The water tastes like lukewarm saltwater that you rinse with after having a tooth removed.
-At least that’s what it tasted liked to me.
+The water tastes like lukewarm salt water that you rinse with after having a tooth removed.
+At least that’s what it tasted like to me.

-The Romans Baths are one of the main Bath attractions to visit.
+The Romans Baths are one of the main Bath attractions to visit, and they’re a great place to walk around.

 You can purchase your tickets online which were £19.50 (weekends) and £18 weekdays.